 The Company staked the Andalusite Peak Property and held a 100% interest.
 On August 8, 2019, the Company and Rio Tinto Exploration Canada Inc. ("RTEC") entered into an option agreement whereby RTEC has the option to obtain a 100% interest in the Andalusite Peak property.
 Under the terms of the option agreement, 100% ownership of the claims were transferred to RTEC and RTEC agreed to pay \$3,000,000 over a five-year option period and reserve for the Company a 1% net smelter returns royalty, which is capped at \$50 million.
 100% interest in the Andalusite Peak property will be returned to the Company if RTEC opts out of the staged payments totaling \$3,000,000 over the five year option period.
-The sum of \$25,000 was paid to the Company (of which \$10,420 has been credited against to exploration and evaluation assets and the excess of \$14,580 over the carry amount has been recognized in other income) within 45 days of the option agreement date and a further \$50,000 is payable on or before the first anniversary date of the option agreement.
+The sum of \$25,000 was paid to the Company (of which \$10,420 has been credited against exploration and evaluation assets and the excess of \$14,580 over the carry amount was recognized in other income during the year ended December 31, 2019) within 45 days of the option agreement date.
+A further \$50,000, which was payable on or before the first anniversary date of the option agreement, was received on July 21, 2020 and recorded in other income.